TrueBlocks/trueblocks-docs/content/docs/chifra/accounts.md

 Flags:
-  -p, --appearances         export a list of appearances -r, --receipts            export receipts instead of transaction list -A, --statements          for use with --accounting option only, export only reconciliation statements -l, --logs                export logs instead of transaction list -t, --traces              export traces instead of transaction list -C, --accounting          export accounting records instead of transaction list -a, --articulate          articulate transactions, traces, logs, and outputs -i, --cache               write transactions to the cache (see notes) -R, --cache_traces        write traces to the cache (see notes)
+  -p, --appearances         export a list of appearances -r, --receipts            export receipts instead of transactional data -l, --logs                export logs instead of transactional data -t, --traces              export traces instead of transactional data -A, --statements          export reconciliations instead of transactional data (requires --accounting option) -n, --neighbors           export the neighbors of the given address -C, --accounting          attach accounting records to the exported data (applies to transactions export only) -a, --articulate          articulate transactions, traces, logs, and outputs -i, --cache               write transactions to the cache (see notes) -R, --cache_traces        write traces to the cache (see notes)